commitment in a marriage

 Related Reading: 10 Tips For A Happy Married Life — Confessions Of A 90-Year-Old

 3. Appreciate your partner

-As Esther Perel, psychotherapist, puts it, “Monogamy is a practice, it’s not a dogma; it’s not natural.
-It’s a choice.”
-And when you make this choice, you have to remember that it’s not all glitters, you will have to make an effort to show commitment in marriage.
+Marriage is way more than floor-sliding love, it’s a choice to sustain that emotional bond.
+And when you make this choice to stay together, you have to remember that it takes effort to show commitment in marriage.
 So, support your partner’s growth and focus on their good parts.
 The best marriages are those that enable both partners to evolve into the best versions of themselves.

 Related Reading: 6 Facts That Sum Up The Purpose Of Marriage

 5. Accept your spouse for who they are

 What does commitment mean in a marriage?
 Whether you believe that marriage is a sacred commitment or not, a large part of it consists of accepting your partner’s true nature.
 It’s not going to be a perfect marriage; there are no perfect marriages, and no concept of a perfect emotional bond exists either.
 Don’t constantly compare your marriage to that of others or to an idealistic standard you might have set in your mind.

 Don’t see things as either black or white; try gray.
 An American study has called this the “suffocation model” — either the marriage is breathing just fine, or it feels like it’s choking you!
 This study talks about how marriage is becoming more of a “go big or go home” concept in America.
 People are either super committed to making it work, or they just want out.
 This is hurting them emotionally.
 To prevent that from happening, you need to accept each other in totality, warts and all, and also make peace with the fact that your relationship will be imperfectly perfect – just like the people in it.